Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

     1. Verify that the input timestamp is greater than or equal to the `Mintime`.
 4. If the transaction maxtime is greater than zero:
     1. Verify that the input timestamp is less than or equal to the `Maxtime`.
-5. Check that `Results` includes at least one item.
+5. Validate each of the `Results`.
+6. If the transaction version is 1:
-6. Check that each of the `Results` is present and valid.
+    1. Verify that `Results` is not empty.
-7. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.
+    2. Verify that the `ExtHash` is the all-zero hash.